UsirusenIkon/Portfolio/README.md

    - Give a ⭐️ if you like this project!

 ## Acknowledgments
-   - Hat tip to anyone whose code was used
+   - Hat tip to Microvers and all the staff
-   - Inspiration
-   - etc
+   - Thanks to My coding Partners
+   - Thanks to My Morning-session-group and Standup-team Partners and
+   - Thanks to Code Reviewers

 ## 📝 License
    - This project is [MIT](https://github.com/UsirusenIkon/Portfolio/blob/main/LICENSE) licensed.